RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 preserving composition of morphisms.
 For as long as it only changes the values in a context without affecting the context itself - implementation should be valid.

-At this point parser can represent arguments of any type and a way to map between types
+At this point parser can represent arguments of any type and provides a way to map between types

 ## Handling failures